top of page

 Yant Flat Candy Cliffs & Yellow Top (5 miles/850')

-Start this adventure with a steep ascent up Snow Canyon State Park's Cinder Cone, an ancient volcano with amazing views of Snow Canyon to the west and the Dammeron Valley to the north.
+We started the trip in Snow Canyon State Park hiking up to the top of Cinder Cone, an ancient volcano with incredible views of Snow Canyon and the Dammeron Valley from above.
 Part of the larger Santa Clara Volcano, a volcanic field and lava flow in the Diamond Valley, Cinder Cone and its smaller sister cone visible to the north are responsible for one of the youngest lava flows on the Colorado Plateau.
-Formed more than 1.4 million years ago during the Anthropocene Epoch, its last eruption is believed to have occurred some 27,000 years ago.
-To put the volcano's size into perspective, my father and I are standing near the rocky edge along the lower section of the rim.
+Formed more than 1.4 million years ago during the Anthropocene Epoch, its last eruption is believed to have occurred around 27,000 years ago.
+To put the volcano's size into perspective, if you zoom in on the photo below, you'll find my dad and I standing near the rocky edge along the lower section of the rim.

-Just south of the Cinder Cone Trail you'll find the Pioneer Names Trail, a short sandy trail leading to an alcove in the rock wall where early St George settlers wrote their names in wagon axle grease as early as 1881.
+We then proceeded to the Pioneer Names Trail, a short sandy trail leading to an alcove in the rock wall where early St George settlers wrote their names in wagon axle grease as early as 1881.
 Early Mormon Pioneers would often picnic in the area and it's likely that the names were left by them.
-A careful 100' ascent up the sandstone slope will bring you within feet of the names, the Gubler family name being the most common.

-A remarkable way to end your first day in southern Utah is travelling east to Yant Flat and enjoying a gorgeous hike out to Candy Cliffs and Yellow Top.
-The views along the trail are incredible.
-Pinyon-juniper pines, yucca, agave, and cholla cacti surround the trail while Signal Peak, the highest peak in the Pine Valley Mountains dominates the view to the north.
-To the northeast, views of Zion National Park's towering red rock peaks.
-After an easy going one mile through lower forest the trail opens up to some of the most incredibly colored sandstone formations found on Earth, Candy Cliffs.
-Named for their swirling candy-like appearance, these pink and white sandstone formations were created around 190 million years ago during the Jurassic period when dinosaurs roamed the region.
-Further along the trail, after a steep descent and a bit of maneuvering through a ravine and wash, an even more head-scratching geological oddity, Yellow Top.
-Perched along rugged cliffs near the southern reaches of Yant Flat, Yellow Top is one of the most striking rock formations you'll find in the world.
-Its two domes, blanketed in pink, red, white, and yellow, feel like something only science fiction novelist Philip K Dick could have conjured up.
-This is an incredible sunset hike and best of all, due to its relative obscurity you'll likely have it all to yourself.
+We then drove out to Yant Flat and hiked out to the Candy Cliffs and Yellow Top.
+Pinyon-juniper pines, yucca, agave, and cholla cacti surrounded the trail, with Signal Peak, the Pine Valley Mountains' highest point, commanding the northern view.
+To the northeast, Zion National Park's majestic red rock peaks came into sight.
+After a relatively effortless one-mile stroll through the lower forest, the trail unveiled breathtaking sandstone formations – Candy Cliffs.
+Renowned for their swirling candy-like appearance, these pink and white formations originated approximately 190 million years ago during the Jurassic period when dinosaurs roamed the region.
+Continuing along the trail, navigating a steep descent, a ravine, and a wash, we encountered another perplexing geological wonder, Yellow Top.
+Situated on rugged cliffs in the southern part of Yant Flat, Yellow Top stands out as one of the most remarkable rock formations in the region.
+Its two domes, adorned in pink, red, white, and yellow hues, evoke a sense of otherworldliness, reminiscent of something only the imagination of science fiction novelist Philip K. Dick could conjure.

 Day 2: Zion National Park